AldayRegoQuant/Efficient-Solving-of-Fundamental-Combinatorial-Optimization-Problems-in-AIMMS/README.md

 ## Files Included

-- **AIMMS Project Files**: Four project folders, each corresponding to one of the exercises.
+- **AIMMS Project Files**: Four project folders, each corresponding to one of the problems.
 - **Solution Files**: Generated solutions from AIMMS for each of the problems tackled, included in the repository.

 ## How to Run